-About John Kenneth Paranada
+John Kenneth Paranada

-John Kenneth Paranada (born 22 September 1988) is a British Filipino curator, writer, researcher, and critic internationally recognised for pioneering climate focused curatorial and museological practice.
-He is the inaugural Curator of Art and Climate Change at the Sainsbury Centre, University of East Anglia, and a Researcher at the Tyndall Centre for Climate Change Research.
-In these roles he advances a vision of the museum as a regenerative institution, one that aligns art, science, education, and community to foster resilience, ecological consciousness and societal transformation.
+John Kenneth Paranada (born 1988) is a British-Filipino curator, writer, researcher, and critic internationally recognised as a leading voice in climate-focused curating and regenerative museology.
+He is the inaugural Curator of Art and Climate Change at the Sainsbury Centre, University of East Anglia, and a researcher at the Tyndall Centre for Climate Change Research.
+A 2026 fellow of the Center for Curatorial Leadership, he works across Europe and the Global South.

 Curatorial and Museological Practice

 He has also overseen significant acquisitions, including paintings by Tesfaye Urgessa and other contemporary voices.
-Paranada has collaborated with, commissioned and presented works by leading artists including Olafur Eliasson, Julian Charrière, Maggi Hambling, Josh Kline, Paul Pfeiffer, Eva Rothschild, SUPERFLEX, Pio Abad and the Karrabing Film Collective among others.
+Paranada has collaborated with, commissioned, and presented works by leading artists including Olafur Eliasson, Julian Charrière, Maggi Hambling, Josh Kline, Paul Pfeiffer, Eva Rothschild, SUPERFLEX, Pio Abad, and the Karrabing Film Collective, among others.

 Distinctions